HarryMonty/cy-sec/beginner/personal-lab/README.txt

 plab-information.txt | Information about the person-lab
 plab-screenshots | Important screenshots taken throughout the setup process VMs | The folder for the Virtual Machines being used in the lab (future tests will be held in here too)

+VMS WILL NOT SHOW UP IN GITHUB - THE FILES ARE TOO LARGE AND WILL BE IGNORED